sbb-design-systems/lyne-components/src/components/sbb-checkbox-group/readme.md

 which are projected inside an unnamed slot.

 The `orientation` property is used to set items orientation.
 Possible values are `horizontal` (default) and `vertical`.
-The optional property `horizontalFrom` can be used in combination with `orientation='vertical` to indicate the minimum breakpoint from which the orientation changes to `horizontal`.
+The optional property `horizontalFrom` can be used in combination with `orientation='vertical'` to indicate the minimum breakpoint from which the orientation changes to `horizontal`.

 It is possible to mark the entire group as disabled or required using the properties `disabled` and `required`.